 Another notable thing is that North Fork - Bass Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-Being a small town, North Fork - Bass Lake does not have a public transit system used by locals to get to and from work.
+North Fork - Bass Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The education level of North Fork - Bass Lake citizens is a little higher than the average for US cities and towns: 24.74% of adults in North Fork - Bass Lake have at least a bachelor's degree.